Montague Haltrecht: Family background and early life

-Montague Haltrecht was born in Willesden, North London on 27 February 1932, the third son of immigrant Jewish parents.
+Montague Haltrecht was born in Willesden, Middlesex on 27 February 1932, the third son of immigrant Jewish parents.
 His father, Philip (Phil) Haltrecht, originally from Łódź in Poland, had come to England in 1905 aged ten, along with his family, fleeing from persecution.
 His mother, Kate Oslovski, came from a Russian family from Odessa who had also fled from persecution.
 Phil and Kate met and married in England and had five children, sons Herbert, born in 1924, Norman, Montague and Michael, and a daughter who died at four months.
 Phil's father had kept a general store (Haltrecht's) in the East End of London, which Phil continued in Willesden, before moving to Golders Green in 1942.

 Herbert Haltrecht was killed in action in Burma during World War II in August 1945, while Kate Haltrecht died seven years later in 1952.
 Phil Haltrecht found comfort in a friend of his wife's called Rose and married her sometime later.
 Montague, who as a teenager had been presented with complete sets of the works of both Charles Dickens and George Bernard Shaw, decided to become a writer, something he knew Herbert had wanted to be.